munichpavel/munichpavel.github.io/_posts/2025-01-21-leading-data-ai-teams-genai.md

 Behind the exuberance, maybe even hallucinations, of vendors and tech-hypers there are significant benefits to trialling and adopting new opportunities and ways-of-working that GenAI advances open up.
 Ignoring these mean your teams will get left behind.

-If you'd like help reaping the benefits while avoiding the pitfalls of GenAI for your data or AI teams, please reach out to me at paul@mkdev.me or our sales team at sales@mkdev.me.
+If you'd like help reaping the benefits while avoiding the pitfalls of GenAI for your data or AI teams, please reach out to me at paul@mkdev.me or our sales team at team@mkdev.me.

+### Acknowledgements

+In addition to our amazing experts, I'd like to thank [Blaz Mramor](https://www.linkedin.com/in/blaz-mramor-93058967/) for technical background about real-time bidding.